 Construction of the overlook is complete.
 It is the wide section of the trail near the new channels and culvert.
 The viewing platform will be an elevated, wood deck that will be constructed closer to Oaks Amusement Park and ideal for wildlife viewing in the refuge's open water area.

-DID THE SPRINGWATER CORRIDOR TRAIL REMAIN OPEN DURING THE PROJECT?
+DID THE SPRINGWATER CORRIDOR TRAIL CLOSE DURING THE PROJECT?

 The trail was open to the wildlife refuge but closed as a through route as crews cut through the trail, railroad tracks and berm during construction.
 To view construction photos and videos, visit BES's Flickr Page and a timelapse video of the construction.